-This fund is now closed.
-The information below is for reference only.
+This fund is currently closed and the information below is for reference only.

 Heart of Bucks has been operating a coronavirus response fund since the early days of the pandemic in March 2020.
 However, we are mindful that we must continue to adapt our funding offer to ensure that we reflect the developing needs of our community groups and the changing nature of the pandemic.

 The Bucks Coronavirus Stabilisation Fund brings together donations generated through our local appeal, alongside funds provided by a number of other funders, including the National Emergencies Trust (NET), the Department for Culture Media and Sport (DCMS), the National Lottery Communities Fund, Barclays Bank, Sport England via local partners LEAP, The Cooperative Society and Anglian Water.

 It now appears that local organisations will need to continue to respond to the coronavirus emergency for some time, but we have also seen signs that some are taking the first steps to establish a ‘new normal’ way of working and even launching new projects to help our communities recover.
 With this in mind, and with ever-increasing competition for the funding available, we have reviewed our Funding Criteria as explained below.

 There are four strands to our funding offer, which are, in order of priority: